chrissbarr/StereoscoPi/README.md

 # StereoscoPi
 StereoscoPi is a PCB that connects to a Raspberry Pi Compute Module.
-It powers the compute module, and provides for connections for two cameras, along with a USB connection for a WiFi adaptor.
+It powers the compute module, and provides connections for two cameras, along with a USB connection for a WiFi adaptor.

 ## Power
 Power input is via a 2.1mm barrel jack.
 StereoscoPi uses a highly efficient switching regulator, and can accept 5V - 17V.